Jordan-McGhee/d4k-2023/to-do.md

 - ORDER
     - make it where form can't be submitted if any inputs are blank DONE
-    - add option to enter in own drink
+    - add option to enter in own drink DONE
-    - Save username to local storage
+    - Save username to local storage DONE
+    - add pop up if user tries to change name that's saved in localStorage